 Why you should not work on freelancing websites?

-In this post, I will talk about full-time freelancers and why they should not depend on freelance websites, and how they can establish their careers as a freelancer.
+In this post, I will discuss full-time freelancers, why they should not depend on freelance websites, and how they can establish their careers as freelancers.

 Overcrowded platforms

 All the freelancing websites/marketplaces are overcrowded.
-It takes a huge time to land your first job and very hard to get jobs regularly.
+Landing your first job takes a lot of time, and it’s very hard to get jobs regularly.

 There is huge competition for downgrading the prices and getting (begging) reviews.